Persian horned viper

 The Persian horned viper (Pseudocerastes persicus), known as the Persian horned viper, false horned viper, and by other common names, is a species of vipers endemic to the Middle East and Asia.
 Like all other vipers, it is venomous.

 Description

-Adults averages between 40 and 70 cm in total length (body + tail), with a maximum total length of 108 cm being reported.
+Adults average between 40 and 70 cm in total length (body + tail), with a maximum total length of 108 cm being reported.
 Females are usually larger than males.
 These snakes can attain a considerable weight relative to their size, with specimens sometimes exceeding 500 g.

 The head is broad, flat, distinct from the neck and covered with small, imbricate scales.
 The snout is short and rounded.
 The nostrils are positioned dorsolaterally and have valves.
 The nasal scale is unbroken.
 The rostral scale is small and wide.
 The eyes are medium in size with vertically elliptical pupils.
 There are 15-20 interocular scales and 15-20 circumorbitals.
 The supraorbital hornlike structure above each eye consists of small, imbricate scales and is also present in juveniles.
 There are 11-14 supralabials and 13-17 sublabials.
 2-4 rows of small scales separate the supralabial scales from the suboculars.